Coordination in distributed networks via coded actions with application to power control: Expected payoff optimization

 \section{Expected payoff optimization}

-In this section, we study the problem of determining the joint distributions $Q$ that leads to the maximal payoff in case I and case II.
+We now study the problem of determining $Q\in\Delta(\calX)$ that leads to the maximal payoff in case I and case II.
 We establish two formulations of the problem: one that involves $Q$ viewed as a function, and one that explicitly involves the vector of probability masses of $Q$.
-Although the latter form involves seemingly more complex notation, it is better suited to numerically determine the maximum expected payoff and turns out particularly useful in Section~\ref{sec:coded-power-control}.
+Although the latter is seemingly more complex, it is better suited to numerically determine the maximum expected payoff and turns out particularly useful in Section~\ref{sec:coded-power-control}.
 While we study the general optimization problem in Section \ref{sec:general-OP}, we focus on the case of perfect monitoring in Section~\ref{sec:PM}, for which we are able to gain more insight into the structure of the optimal solutions.